HoangTuan110/.todo/drafts/update_life.md

 A list of interesting things that happened in this week, both good and bad:
 - For the past couple of days, my grandpa's health has been severely degraded.
-He now got COVID-19 and a condition which makes him unable to eat solid food.
+He now got COVID-19 and lung cancer which makes him unable to eat solid food.
 I am really worried about him, and it looks like his life has come to an end.
-I am still hoping for magic to happen and my grandpa to win the battle.
+But I am still hoping for magic to happen and my grandpa to win the battle.
 - About 2 days ago, I found out that there's a yellow dog hiding in my dad's plant pot.
 I don't know where the dog came from, or how it got there, but from its bad look, I assume that it has been catched by the dog thefts, and managed to escape and now is hiding.
-Since we already have two dogs,
+We have been feeding it for a few days, but it keeps turning the opposite side against us.
+If possible, we will bring it to a vet to help improve the situation.

 That's all things that happened in this week.
+Some bad, some good, and one is horrible.
 > Note to my future self: If my grandpa win or lose the battle, please write a post
 > about it.